alejandraberbesi/TLAC_model/README.md

-#Model for literary categories prediction
+# Literary categories prediction

-Defining literary categories through Natural Language Processing.
+Through Natural Language Processing.
 The input is the text from the inventory books' descriptions (found in the backcover).